apsdr3/Website-CS5600/README.md

 Since the server is running, we can checkout the website.
 Navigate your browser to "ipaddress:port" i.e. "127.0.0.1:8080"
 HW1 can be seen at: "ipaddress:port/hw1" i.e. "127.0.0.1:8080/hw1"

+You can see that the the tags are the same when the same page is reloaded, hence, the persistent HTTP connection